LICE infestation have them? treatment success? prevent the COMB

 (end quote)

-But if intensive combing is an obligatory part of the treatment and with or without an anti head louse topical insecticide does not make a difference, than why bother using this expensive, unnecessary and potentially harmful pesticides… .
+But if intensive combing is an obligatory part of the treatment and with or without a medicated anti head louse remedy does not make a difference, than why bother using this expensive, unnecessary and potentially harmful pesticides … .

-And how come, people still are seducible to use such in fact, inefficient dangerous methods… .
+And how come, that people still are seducible to use such in fact, inefficient dangerous methods….

-An often read hint but not proven, is to mix some vinegar into the water (1 cup vinegar and 4 cups water).
-This should dehydrate the nits and make them cling less firm to the hair shaft Attention!
+An often read hint but not proven, is to add some vinegar to the water (1 cup vinegar and 4 cups water).
+This should dehydrate the nits and make them less firm cling to the hair shaft Attention!
 Never use vinegar right after applying an anti-louse remedy. (it makes the hair and skin less porous and lowers the efficiency).

 And of course clean the comb after the job!!!!!

-In the Netherlands the next topical insecticides are officially registered to treat head lice infestation.
+In the Netherlands the next medicated anti head louse remedies are official registered to treat infestation of head lice .
 And are available at the pharmacist and chemist.

 Survey according the enclosed instructions

-Trade name Active ingredient Min. soaking Treat again Instructions anno
+Brand Active substance Min. soaking Treat again Instructions anno

 Para-Speciaal® (Spray) The pyrethroïds: